Showing posts with label restaurants. Show all posts

 Here is some funny information: the Real Estate boom in the area has been so big that the next door neighbors of Palermo, neighborhoods Chacarita and Villa Crespo have decided to call themselves Palermo Dead and Palermo Queens respectively.
 More TV producers have set up their offices in Chacarita, around the cemetery therefore restaurants and coffee shops started to get established bringing life to an area that used to be "dead"!
 Villa Crespo is a big stretch away from Palermo, whoever thought of the name was right!
 Palermo Queens! getting there is like traveling from NYC into Queens.
 This area is known for it's outlet stores, mainly.

-Hope this helps you figure out the Northern part of Palermo, and here are some new restaurants that we love in the area:
+Hope this helps you figure out the Northern part of Palermo, and here are just two new restaurants that we love in the area:

 Unik - Soler St. 5132